Welcome to The Otter Guy

 In addition to the longest passenger dock in the city, we also house the Toronto Marine Safety School where we train commercial marine operators in the off-season in conjunction with Georgian College and Transport Canada.
 It is The Otter Guy’s way of ensuring that our training and hiring process is of the highest quality.

-In the 2019 season, we will be adding Toronto’s only, high-speed electric ferry service.
+In the 2020 season, we will be adding Toronto’s only, high-speed electric water passenger service.
 Our commitment to addressing global warming, a changing environment and a fossil free lake starts with us.
 Eventually all of our fossil fuel boats will be replaced by green, electric vessels capable of transporting our customers in a safe and quick fashion without the pollution we have grown accustomed to.

 Our fleet has 17 boats ranging from standard 12 passenger boats to small and agile 6 passenger boats for special trips.
-Our larger boats will accommodate up to 200 passengers as we will be upgrading our regularly scheduled service from the Yonge St. Water taxi Terminal to Ward’s Island in the new year as well as expanding our service to include Humber Bay Shores to our growing points of departure.
+Our larger boats will accommodate up to 100 passengers as we will be upgrading our regularly scheduled service from the Yonge St. Water taxi Terminal to Ward’s Island in the new year as well as expanding our service to include Humber Bay Shores, Ontario Place and eventually Mississauga to our growing points of departure.

 Some visitors will want to go for a boat ride or a skyline photo opportunity, but most visitors use the water taxis to visit the Toronto Islands.
 The Toronto Islands are Toronto’s version of Central Park in New York City, but with cottage-like homes, beautiful beaches, a wide assortment of events, history and of course nature in all its splendour.
 Unique restaurants, an amusement park and even a free zoo make this island paradise a wonderful retreat for locals as well as those who have traveled far and wide in anticipation of seeking out the best spots Toronto has to offer.